 The architecture is inspired by Gothic style and one can also see some influences of Roman architecture.
 Being a unique combination of a natural site and architectural marvel, this place has set itself among the popular tourist destinations with its unique aesthetic.
 Visitors get to explore the unique features that complement each other in this wonderful location.
 The abbey, the fortified village with its large walls and the uniquely placed buildings - all together give the Mont Saint Michel its amazing character and silhouette.
 The Mont Saint Michel also has become one of the most important pieces of medieval history and the Christian civilisation.
 Its beautiful layout and historical importance are two major reasons to visit the amazing island.

-You Can Also Book: Mont Saint Michel Abbey Tickets
+You can also Checkout: Mont Saint Michel Abbey Tickets

 2. How to reach